Sex Crimes FAQ

-David G. Moore, Attorney at Law, represents clients in Kalamazoo and Portage, Michigan.
+David G. Moore, Attorney at Law, represents clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.
 We can answer all of your questions about the charges against you.
 Here is an overview of the most commonly asked questions we get related to sex charges.

 What Are Common Sex Crimes?

 Common charges include indecent exposure, solicitation of prostitution, sexual assault, rape and possession of child pornography.

 Depending on the circumstances, a possible defense is consent.
 In many cases, the alleged victim and the defendant have very different memories about what happened.
 If you can show that the complainant consented to the sexual encounter, that defeats one of the key elements of a sex crime.
 Other defenses include innocence, i.e., that you are not the person who committed the offense or that the accusation is false.
 Another possible defense is that the statute of limitations on filing charges has passed.

 Will I Be Sent To Jail Or Prison If I’m Convicted?